zhuhaow/SpechtLite/README.md

     # Define which adapter should we use.
     adapter: direct
   - type: country
     # When the location is unknown.
-Usually this means this is an Intranet IP.
+Usually this means this is resolved an Intranet IP.
     country: --
     match: true
     adapter: direct